byuflowlab/FLOWUnsteady/docs/src/installation/general.md

 The following instructions will walk you from installing Julia through running your first FLOWUnsteady simulation.

+!!! info "Windows Users"
+    If using Windows, please follow [these instructions](@ref windows) to set up Windows Subsystem for Linux before continuing.

 ## Julia

 Download and install Julia: [julialang.org](https://julialang.org/downloads)